Presque Isle, Maine: Television

 Presque Isle is home to one of the smallest TV markets as defined by Nielsen market research.
 It consists of WAGM-TV channel 8 (a CBS/Fox/CW+ affiliate), sister station WWPI-LD channel 16 (an NBC affiliate which launched on January 7, 2020), and WMEM-TV channel 10 (affiliated with the Maine Public Broadcasting Network ("Maine Public") and PBS).
 While not part of the Presque Isle TV market, WVII-TV, the ABC affiliate out of Bangor, Maine, airs in Presque Isle, as does NBC affiliate WLBZ.

 Radio

 Several radio stations have studios located in Presque Isle, including WBPW, WOZI and WQHR, all owned by Townsquare Media.
-The city is also home to WUPI, the University of Maine Presque Isle's student radio station which broadcasts on 92.1.
+The city is also home to WUPI, the University of Maine Presque Isle's student radio station which broadcasts on 91.1, originally broadcasting on 92.1.
 WMEM 106.1 is Maine Public's radio outlet for the area, affiliated with National Public Radio.

 Newspaper

 There are no daily newspapers in Aroostook County.
 The Presque Isle Star-Herald is published Wednesdays, one of several weekly newspapers published in Aroostook County.
 Others include Caribou's Aroostook Republican, Madawaska's St. John Valley Times, The Fort Fairfield Journal and Houlton's Pioneer Times.
 The Bangor Daily News has an Aroostook County edition.